samc5/Soft-Dev/how-to/oop.md

 print(Lee)
 ```
 ### Class Inheritance:
-- Inherited classes are a construct in which a subclass or child of a parent class is created, with the same functionality as outlined in the parent class as well as additional or edited variables and/or methods
+- Inherited classes are a construct in which a subcldass or child of a parent class is created, with the same functionality as outlined in the parent class as well as additional or edited variables and/or methods
 - Rules of Inheritance:
 	- If a method is defined only in the parent class, calling it by the child class will work.
 	- If a method is defined only in the child class, it will work when called by the child class but not by the parent class
 	- If a method is defined in both child and parent and called by a child, the child version will be used instead of the parent.
 - This furthers the idea of reusing instead of rewriting code, as a nearly identical class does not need to be rewritten.
+- Inheritance is extremely important in python because the language does not support method overloading, as in having multiple functions of the same name.
+As a replacement, subclasses can be used for method overriding - allowing for several methods of the same name
 ```
 class ParentClass:
 	def __init__(self, var1, var2):